 Hardship can be a powerful tool in our children’s moral education.
 Some values, such as patience and perseverance, can only be learnt the hard way.
 Our job is not to steer our children around the difficulties of life, but to walk alongside them through it all.
 When we purposely allow our children to experience small doses of hard things—disappointment, frustration, boredom or delay—we are helping them to develop their resilience to these things in later life.

-Putting our children’s desires first is bad for everyone.
+3. Don’t putting our children’s desires first

 Modern parents tend to put their children’s desires before anything else, including their marriage.
 When we expend all of our time and energy trying to please our children, we have nothing left to give our spouse at the end of the day.
 We talk to one another as “mum and dad”, exchanging information about the kids, but we don’t take the time to talk as husband and wife, sharing our joys and burdens.